 3. Safekeeping of Petty Cash Funds:

 The custodian identified for the funds is solely responsible for the safekeeping and maintenance of the fund and is the only individual with access to the fund.
-The custodian is not permitted to delegate this responsibility to another without prior written approval from the senior manager for Treasury Reporting.
+The custodian is not permitted to delegate this responsibility to another person without prior written approval from the senior manager for Treasury Reporting.
 The fund must be properly secured at all times and segregated from all other funds maintained by the department.
 Safe doors must be kept closed during working hours and locked at times when it is not necessary to be in and out of the safe.
 Safe combinations must be memorized or electronically stored in a secured password manager such as KeePass.
 Cash boxes must be locked when not in use.
-Keys to lockboxes and file cabinets where cash is stored must be secured away from the locked devices (not in the same office) or carried with the custodian.
+Keys to cashboxes and file cabinets where cash is stored must be secured away from the locked devices (not in the same office) or carried with the custodian.

 4. Petty Cash Fund Reconciliation:

 The custodian is required to prepare a written monthly reconciliation of petty cash funds for internal records.
-Reconciliations may be done more frequently, depending on the operating cycle of the department and/or the size of the fund.
+Reconciliations may be prepared more frequently, depending on the operating cycle of the department and/or the size of the fund.